Teidesat/paqueteCommsOBC/README.md

 ## Description

 Packet representation and buffer operations based on the ECSS-70-E-41A standard.
-See [the packet design document](docs/packet_design_teidesat_I.pdf) pdf.
+Check the [packet design document](docs/articles/PaqueteRF_TEIDESAT_I-2.pdf) for the packet's design history.

 ## Big-endian is required